-The mandate of the BDC, under the TST by-law, is to decide common minimum academic standards, common policies, and common procedures related to admissions, curriculum, degree requirements, and student discipline for conjoint basic degree programs.
+The mandate of the BDC, under the by-laws of Academic Council, is to discuss and recommend to Academic Council for approval: common minimum academic standards, common policies, and common procedures related to admissions, curriculum, degree requirements, and student discipline for conjoint basic degree programs.
 Individual colleges set additional requirements for the degrees that they confer.
-The administration of basic degree programs is the responsibility of the colleges while the Basic Degree Council, through the Admissions and Procedures Committee, holds appellate jurisdiction.
-See Section 16 for appeal procedures.
+The administration of basic degree programs is the responsibility of the colleges while the Basic Degree Committee, through the Admissions and Procedures Committee, holds appellate jurisdiction.
+See §16 for appeal procedures.